An Experimentally Informed Continuum Grain Boundary Model: Numerical Implementation

 Forward and backward difference formulae are used at the boundaries.

+We note that for $\alpha = 0$, \eqn{Numerical_Discretization2 sform} imposes the jump condition $J|_{x^+} = J|_{x^-}$, where $J|_{x^\pm}$ are the limits of the evaluation of $J$ from the right and left of $x$, respectively, for \eqn{EvolutionEqn_Final_cspline} (assuming $\theta_t$ to be an intergrable function).
+This is significant when there is a discontinuity in the function $x \mapsto J(x)$ at the point $x$, as happens when there is kink in $x \mapsto \theta(x)$ at $x$.
+In these situations, our code imposes this jump condition exactly for a kink at node $i$.
+Of course, when $\alpha \neq 0$ the term remains as a component of a consistent discretization of the PDE we wish to solve to explore our model.

-\subsection{von Neumann stability analysis}
+\subsection{Von Neumann stability analysis}

-von Neumann stability analysis provides time-stepping constraints for discretized constant coefficient linear partial differential equations, including finite difference schemes \cite{isaacson1994analysis}.
-The $J_1$ term in \eqn{EvolutionEqn_Final_cspline} is strongly nonlinear.
+Von Neumann stability analysis provides time-stepping constraints for discretized constant coefficient linear partial differential equations, including finite difference schemes \cite{isaacson1994analysis}.
+The $J$ term in \eqn{EvolutionEqn_Final_cspline} is strongly nonlinear.
 Hence, the strategy we adopt is to formally write our equation in the form

-presume it to be constant coefficient, perform a von Neumann stability analysis, deduce the time step constraint(s) corresponding to the $J_2$ value at each node, and accept the minimum of these estimates over the domain.
+presume it to be a constant coefficient, perform a von Neumann stability analysis, deduce the time step constraint(s) corresponding to the $J_2$ value at each node, and accept the minimum of these estimates over the domain.
 Here, $J_2$ at node $i$ is defined as $J_2( (\partial_x \theta)_i)$ where $(\partial_{x} \theta)_i = (\theta_{i+1}-\theta_{i-1})/(2 \Delta x)$.
-The growth factor for the explicit scheme \eqref{Numerical_Discretization sform} is obtained from the expression
+The growth factor for the explicit scheme \mbox{\eqn{Numerical_Discretization sform}} is obtained from the expression

 resulting in the stability constraint given by

 (well-posed growth of the solution has to be allowed for $J_2 < 0, \alpha > 0$) where,

 The stability constraints for the scheme are given by ($\Delta x > 0$):